 ATKINSON: Are there any skills that we should be mindful of, of losing a little bit if we if we go down one path too much in terms of a digital or back to the face to face?
 Is there anything that the audience should be mindful of about some of those core skills?

 BUARIA: One of the major skills that will be helpful to navigate through that evolution would be your agility and adaptability to change.
 I think that’s the core skill and that is something which has kind of helped us to sail through the challenge right now.
-But if we can somehow make that a part of our DNA and also systematically impose that kind of, a little bit of injected volatility, to the business, just to make sure that we are future proofing ourselves, how we quickly adapt to that world?
-Doesn’t mean that it will be completely digital.
-But if we start thinking that the world will be digital by default, and then you work backwards, and then if I can do face to face, that’s a big bonus.
+But if we can somehow make that part of our DNA and also systematically impose that kind of a little bit of injected volatility to the business just to make sure that we are future proofing ourselves, how we quickly adapt to that world doesn’t mean that it will be completely digital.
+But if we start thinking that world will be digital by default, and then you work backwards, that then if I can do face to face, that’s a big bonus.

 ARMENANTE: The one thing that that I’ve observed is that you’re seeing a big surge in telehealth with doctors.
 I think we have to be thinking a little bit about how do we have conversations with doctors who are splitting their time between an office and the work that they’re doing with telemedicine, because there are pockets in the US where now I think you’re seeing a big change in the way doctors are doing things.
 So we’ve got to figure out as a sales force, how do we have conversations around that as well.
 And even as a marketing team, we’ve got to figure out how do we integrate with that?
 How do we help them if they’re with a customer and they’re digital what have we given them to help them if they’re trying to say initiate a prescription and how they do dosing or whatever it is that they’re working with?
 That’s a new paradigm that I haven’t seen a lot being written about and I haven’t heard a lot about what we’re doing.

 LIANG: I think what we do see is the managers also need a lot of support, and that’s something kind of fresh in my mind.
 So I’m going to bring up coaching.
 How do you, coach, for agility and change?
 That is a thing that is top of mind that we’re working on.
-I think when we saw when Covid hit, it was actually the managers with a much lower rating for mood and motivation than the field.
-So because they felt helpless in a way and not supported and they don’t have a coach, I don’t know how to support their team.
+I think when we saw when Covid hit, based on our surveys, managers rated lower than reps in questions related to motivation and mood.
+We believe they felt they needed more tools to help them virtually coach their reps.
 And I think that speaks to now, as I said, you know, it’s just going to be agility training going forward because it’s going to be whack-a-mole.
 And we don’t know when it ends after Covid, there might be something else.
 But I think that enabling our workforce, especially those starting with the leadership team, the managers, to be more agile is something that we currently focus a lot more on.